splunk/splunk-ansible/roles/splunk_noah/README.md

    configuration is rendered and before the first full splunkd start.

 Unsupported Splunk roles fail validation when Noah mode is enabled.
-With Noah mode disabled, existing classic provisioning follows its original path.
+With Noah mode disabled, Noah client configuration is not written.

 The SOK controller owns the shared `[noahService]` values such as `uri`, `tenant`, and the desired enabled state.
 Kubernetes identity variables provide